Why it Pays to Break the Rules

 is the Tandon Family Professor of Business Administration in the Negotiation, Organizations & Markets Unit at Harvard Business School and the author of Rebel Talent: Why it Pays to Break the Rules, At Work and in Life

-(Harvard Business Review Press, 2018).
+(Dey Street Books, 2018).
 She is formally affiliated with the Program on Negotiation at Harvard Law School, with the Mind, Brain, Behaviour Initiative at Harvard, and with the Behavioural Insight Group at Harvard Kennedy School.

 This article appeared in the Winter 2019 issue.
 Published by the University of Toronto’s Rotman School of Management, Rotman Management explores themes of interest to leaders, innovators and entrepreneurs.